Falcons' Fortunes - FACIT's Annual Pitch Competition

 The Falcons’ Fortunes event endeavors to enhance, support and celebrate a culture of commercialization in Ontario, such as the cultivation of skill sets that enable ideas to be successfully pitched to investors and promotion of entrepreneurial spirit.

 The Falcons’ Fortunes pitch competition is open to any Ontario-based entrepreneurial researcher (e.g. academia, research institutions, research hospitals, startups, etc.) working in the oncology space.
-Joint pitches from up to two researchers are also eligible.
 Basically, anyone with the entrepreneurial itch should participate!